Don’t let your veterinarian present you with a single option for surgical repair of your dog’s torn cruciate ligament.

 Similar to TTA, the front wedge of the bone is pushed forward.

 This surgery seems to have a high success rate.
 Studies show that the joints repaired with this technique are very stable.
-It is less invasive, easier to do and seems more reliable than the TPLO and TTA surgeries.
+In addition, it is less invasive, easier to do, and seems more reliable than the TPLO and TTA surgeries.

 I am not a surgeon, but it definitely looks very good to me.
 I would want to have the TTO as one of my options to consider if I had to make a decision today about knee surgery for my dog.